KomodoPlatform/developer-docs/docs/intro/010-cryptoconditions/101-cryptoconditions-instructions.md

 }
 ```

-In this list, `myCCaddress` is the contract-address used for transactions related to the `rewards` contract; it is based on the pubkey combined with the contract's unique EVAL code.
+In this list, `myCCaddress` is the contract address used for transactions related to the `rewards` contract; it is based on the pubkey combined with the contract's unique EVAL code.

 The `myaddress` property is the unmodified address that corresponds to the pubkey.